Common Mistakes That Ruin Pool Equipment

 - Your pool’s solar blanket

-The alkalinity level should be between 80 ppm and 120 ppm.
-Just be careful adding too much at once.
-When your alkalinity level is too high (you’ll know, because your pool will have a cloudy look to it), it can be challenging to get it right.
-Add a bit of acid at a time, with three days of rest in between so you don’t overbalance the chemicals.
+The total alkalinity level should be between 80 ppm and 150 ppm.
+Just be careful to avoid adding too much at once.
+When your alkalinity level is too high (you’ll know, because your pool will have a cloudy look to it), changing pH will be very difficult.
+Add a bit of acid at a time, with three days of rest in between, so you don’t overbalance the chemicals.

-If you aren’t keeping your pool water ‘hard’, you aren’t protecting the fiberglass, plaster and filter system effectively.
+If you aren’t keeping your pool water at the right hardness, you aren’t protecting the fiberglass, plaster, and filter system effectively.
 Many first-time pool owners don’t understand the importance of calcium hardness—and that it’s just as crucial as monitoring its pH levels.

-When you use calcium hardness correctly, you’re essentially prolonging the life and overall health of your pool’s interior.
+When you use calcium hardness correctly, you prolong the life and overall health of your pool’s interior.

-While being a pool owner is never a dull moment.
+Being a pool owner means there is never a dull moment.
 You need to monitor and adjust your pool water every few days if you don’t want to ruin pool equipment.
 Avoiding these common pool equipment traps can ensure that you move through the challenges quickly, and can spend more time enjoying all the benefits of pool ownership!
 If you’d like a little help keeping your pool balanced, don’t hesitate to contact The Pool Butler.